 Congress defunds Libyan war

-Earlier in the day the House of Representatives voted on to halt the financing of American operation in Libya, adopting an amendment to a military appropriations bill by a vote of 248 to 163.
+Obama’s war in Libya just got a little harder to fund.
+The House of Representatives voted on Tuesday to halt financing of American operation in Libya, adopting an amendment to a military appropriations bill by a vote of 248 to 163.